ConfusedVorlon/HSTestingBackchannel/README.md

 ## How it works

-HSTestingBackchannel installs a webserver in your main app (GCDWebServer).
+HSTestingBackchannel installs a web server in your main app (GCDWebServer).

 You simply send requests directly to that - and it recognises them and broadcasts NSNotifications